 Calhoun County is located in the north-central portion of Mississippi and is named in honor of John C. Calhoun, who was once Vice President of the United States as well as a Senator from South Carolina.
 Calhoun County was formed on March 8, 1852 while Henry S. Foote was Governor of the State.
 It was formed from portions of Chickasaw, Yalobusha, and Lafayette counties.

 A devastating 1922 courthouse fire (all too common in the state) destroyed all county records except for five land abstract books, some of which date back to 1852 when the county was created.

 Calhoun County MSGHN has many records here on our website.
-Thousands of Calhoun County marriage records and more.
-Look at the Calhoun County Records links in the menu on the left for a list of available data.
+Marriage Records, Cemetery listings, tombstone photos, and more.
+Look at the Calhoun County Data links for a list of available data.

 Birth Records - The Mississippi Department of Health maintains records of births after November 1, 1912 on file.
 This was the year Mississippi began keeping official birth records.
 You can obtain official copies of birth certificates by mail by using this birth record application on their website.
 If you just have to order by internet or phone, or use a credit card, you can use VitalCheck, a third party records company recognized by the Mississippi Dept. of Health.
 Since there are no official birth records before November 1, 1912 for births prior to that date you will need to determine birth information from census records, bible records, baptismal records, cemetery tombstones, etc.

 Death Records - The Mississippi Department of Health maintains births recorded after November 1, 1912 on file.
 This was the year Mississippi began keeping official death records.
 You can obtain official copies of death certificates by mail by using this death record application on their website.
 If you just have to order by internet or phone, or use a credit card, you can use VitalCheck, a third party records company recognized by the Mississippi Dept. of Health.
 Since there are no official death records before November 1, 1912 ...READ MORE